Bodog F. Beck: Early life

-Bodog Beck was born in Baja, Hungary, in 1868, the son of Samu Beck and Rosalie Kuhn.
+Bodog Beck was born in Baja, Hungary, on 6 August 1868, the son of Samu Beck and Rosalie Kuhn.
 As a boy, he kept bees, which engendered a lifelong interest in apiculture.
 He received his medical degree from the University of Budapest in 1892.
 According to the beekeeper Charles Mraz, who met Beck in 1935, he had served in the Austro-Hungarian Army.
 He married Anna Eleonore Krender in 1906.

 Career

-By 1902, Beck was living and practicing as a doctor in the United States.
+By 1902, Beck was living and practicing as a medical doctor in the United States.

 In 1912 he sued the estate of the late Mary A. Mason of New York and Great Barrington for fees of $7,000 for medical treatment given in 1909 and 1910.
 He was supported by the testimony of Dr. Caesar A. von Ramdohr, who said that any fee from $5,000 to $10,000 would be a fair fee for a doctor of Beck's standing.
 He was naturalized as an American citizen in 1919.

 He was on the staff of St. Mark's Hospital for many years and also in private practice at 116 East 58th Street between Park and Lexington Avenues in New York City.
 He specialized in the treatment of arthritic and rheumatoid conditions using bee venom and coined the term "bee venom therapy" which he described in his book Bee venom therapy: Bee venom, its nature, and its effect on arthritic and rheumatoid conditions (1935).
 In 1938 he produced Honey and health: A nutrimental, medicinal and historical commentary.

 In 1937, The Coshocton Tribune reported that at the beekeepers' conference in Washington, D.C., Beck explained his discovery.
 After a series of experiments, he said, he had discovered that arthritis was caused by suboxidation, the lack of oxygen in the bloodstream, and that the venom from the sting of a bee entering the bloodstream gave off ultraviolet rays that provided oxygen to diseased tissue.
 He used from 20 to 75 or 100 bee stings per patient, from bees bred in his own hives outside his office specially for the purpose.
 He stated that arthritic patients were almost immune to the pain of the sting.

-Beck died in Kingston, New York, on 1 January 1942, aged 71.
+Beck died in Kingston, New York, on 1 January 1942, at the age of 73.
 His books have been reprinted since his death under new titles, Bee Venom Therapy as The Bible of Bee Venom Therapy, and Honey and Health in a revised edition as Honey and Your Health with Dorée Smedley.